aspose-email/Aspose.Email-API-References/english/net/aspose.email/alternateview/createalternateviewfromstring/_index.md

 ---
 title: CreateAlternateViewFromString
 second_title: Aspose.Email for .NET API Reference
-description:
+description: Creates a AlternateView of using the content specified in a string.
 type: docs
 weight: 20
 url: /net/aspose.email/alternateview/createalternateviewfromstring/
 ---
-## AlternateView.CreateAlternateViewFromString method (1 of 4)
+## CreateAlternateViewFromString(string) {#createalternateviewfromstring}

 Creates a AlternateView of using the content specified in a string.